German and Japanese (BA)

 German and Japanese BA (joint honours) gives students the opportunity to combine the study of two important world languages.

-Japan is one of the most powerful economies in the world, with Japanese businesses and organisations continuing to be in need of English-speaking graduates who can understand Japanese and who are knowledgeable of Japanese culture and society.
+Japan is one of the most powerful economies in the world, with Japanese businesses and organisations continuing to need English-speaking graduates who can understand Japanese and who are knowledgeable of Japanese culture and society.

 It is important to remember that studying languages is not just about the language itself.
-It involves exploring many aspects of a country and its cultures, literature and cinema, history, social structures, politics and institutions.
+It involves exploring many aspects of a country and its culture, its social structures and institutions, politics, history, literature and cinema.
+Through the study of such areas you are able to gain a better understanding of both German and Japanese culture and how it has evolved over the centuries, becoming what it is today.

 |Typical places available||The School typically has 185 places available|